BISHAL095/greenatomy/demo/README.md

 The SDK sends best-effort `cpuUsedMs`, `memoryDeltaMb`, `networkBytes`, and `ioBytes` alongside route metadata.
 The backend uses those fields with provider PUE and regional tariff factors to calculate `energyKwh`, `cost`, and `cpuUtil`.

 The SDK also supports per-request external API cost annotations through `res.locals.greenatomy.trackCost(...)`.
-The demo routes do not currently emit external cost records.
+The demo routes simulate external API spend records on several routes, enabling the backend to persist `externalCosts` and `totalExternalCostUsd`.